 Spaghetti alla Puttanesca is a quick, simple, and rustic pasta and tomato dish with a history as rich as its delicious sauce.

 In Italian, Spaghetti alla Puttanesca directly translates to whores spaghetti.
 As the story goes (well, at least one of them), this was a staple meal prepared and consumed by Neapolitan prostitutes between clients.
-It makes sense to me, but let's get to the recipe.

 Recipe Ingredients